-Halloween Special – Northern Hemisphere
+Halloween Special – Northern Hemisphere:

-Welcome back to our second installment of our special Halloween episodes….
+Welcome back to our second instalment of our special Halloween episodes….
 Tonight we will hear more stories from people’s experiences with the unknown, the unexplained….
 With things that go bump in the night and haunt your dreams.
 These experiences are read out by me, because for some reason people are shy, but it doesn’t take away the chill factor of the experiences.
 So get yourself comfortable, turn down the lights, but not too low – you want to be able to see what is lurking in the corners of your room, or out in your corridor, or on your stairs….

 Are you ready to walk with me into this part of the shadowlands and see what awaits us there?
 Then let’s begin.

 This happened in 2014.
 I had finally decided to try out a DVR, since it was included with the satellite dish package I purchased.
 Mind you I never really learned how the thing worked, so I never got much use out of it.
 However, one day, I noticed that it had recorded something on it’s own.
 I found it strange because I had never really sat down and figured out how to operate it.

 Naturally I was curious as to WHAT it had recorded, so I pushed play and to my surprise it was a recording of an old show called ‘ Bonanza ‘.
 The only time I had ever heard of this show was from my Dad when I was a kid.
 But here it was.
 Even more peculiar was that it only recorded part of an episode.
 I was taken a back by the whole thing and decided to just leave it for a few days.
 During those few days I kept thinking about it and wondering HOW this could even be, WHAT it was all about.